macs3-project/MACS/README.md

 3. `NAME_summits.bed` is in BED format, which contains the peak summits locations for every peak.
-The 5th column in this file is the same as NAME_peaks.narrowPeak.
+The 5th column in this file is the same as what is in the `narrowPeak` file.
 If you want to find the motifs at the binding sites, this file is recommended.
 The file can be loaded directly to the UCSC genome browser.
 Remove the beginning track line if you want to analyze it by other tools.

-4. `NAME_peaks.broadPeak` is in BED6+3 format which is similar to narrowPeak file, except for missing the 10th column for annotating peak summits.
+4. `NAME_peaks.broadPeak` is in BED6+3 format which is similar to `narrowPeak` file, except for missing the 10th column for annotating peak summits.
 This file and the `gappedPeak` file will only be available when `--broad` is enabled.
 Since in the broad peak calling mode, the peak summit won't be called, the values in the 5th, and 7-9th columns are the mean value across all positions in the peak region.
+Refer to `narrowPeak` if you want to fix the value issue in the 5th column.

 5. `NAME_peaks.gappedPeak` is in BED12+3 format which contains both
    the broad region and narrow peaks.
-The 5th column is 10*-log10qvalue, to be more compatible to show grey levels on the UCSC browser.
+The 5th column is the score for showing grey levels on the UCSC browser as in `narrowPeak`.
 The 7th is the start of the first narrow peak in the region, and the 8th column is the end.
 The 9th column should be RGB color key, however, we keep 0 here to use the default color, so change it if you want.
 The 10th column tells how many blocks including the starting 1bp and ending 1bp of broad regions.
 The 11th column shows the length of each block and 12th for the start of each block.
-13th: fold-change, 14th: -log10pvalue, 15th:
+13th: fold-change, 14th: *-log10pvalue*, 15th: *-log10qvalue*.
-   -log10qvalue.
 The file can be loaded directly to the UCSC genome browser.
+Refer to `narrowPeak` if you want to fix the value issue in the 5th column.

 6. `NAME_model.r` is an R script which you can use to produce a PDF image of the model based on your data.
 Load it to R by: